 • Deep Learning Models: Convolutional Neural Networks (CNNs) are particularly effective for image recognition tasks.
 They can learn to identify features and patterns in medical images, making them ideal for detecting tumors or other abnormalities.

 • AI Tools: Popular frameworks like MONAI (Medical Open Network for AI), PyTorch, and TensorFlow provide powerful libraries and modules for building and deploying AI models tailored to radiology applications.
-These tools help streamline the development process and allow for integration into existing radiology workflows.
+These tools help streamline the development process and allow integration into existing radiology workflows.

 Applications of AI in Radiology